Conditional entropy: Relation to estimator error

 The conditional differential entropy yields a lower bound on the expected squared error of an estimator.
-For any random variable $X$, observation $Y$ and estimator $\widehat{X}$ the following holds:
+For any Gaussian random variable $X$, observation $Y$ and estimator $\widehat{X}$ the following holds:

 This is related to the uncertainty principle from quantum mechanics.

 Generalization to quantum theory

 In quantum information theory, the conditional entropy is generalized to the conditional quantum entropy.
 The latter can take negative values, unlike its classical counterpart.